onetapbeyond/gen_metrics/PITCHME.md

 - Any application can subscribe for metrics events
 - Then aggregate, render, persist, etc metrics data

+Note:
+Emphasize separation of metrics collection, reporting, and consumption.

 ---

 ### GenServer Metrics Reporting